enginmanap/limonEngine-docs/docs/ExtendingByAPI/APIReference.rst

 LimonTypes::Vec4 getCameraLookDirection()
 ==========================================

 Returns the camera's normalized look direction as a Vec4 (w=0).
-In the current design this is identical to :ref:`getPlayerLookDirection<LimonAPI-getPlayerLookDirection>`.
+This comes from the active camera attachment — if a ``PlayerExtensionInterface`` overrides the camera attachment, this value may differ from :ref:`getPlayerLookDirection<LimonAPI-getPlayerLookDirection>`.

 Parameters: